Evolution of Stellar Feedback in HII Regions: Methods

 We adopt a warm-gas temperature of $T_{\rm HII} = 10^4$~K, and we estimate the density, $n_{\rm HII}$, to calculate $P_{\rm HII}$. $n_{\rm HII}$ is the number density of free particles and depends on the ionization state of the gas; if hydrogen is fully ionized and helium is singly ionized, then $ n_{\rm HII} = n_{\rm e} + n_{\rm H} + n_{\rm He} \approx 2 n_{\rm e}$.
 We use Equation~5.14b from \cite{rybicki79} for free-free emission to calculate $n_{\rm e}$:

 where $D$ is the distance to the region, $F_{\nu}$ is the flux density at frequency $\nu$, and $V$ is the volume of the region.
 In this study, we use the measurements from CORNISH at 5 GHz, where free-free dominates.
-We adopt a Gaunt factor of 5.1 based on \cite{draine11book} and \cite{vanhoof14}.
+We adopt a Gaunt factor of 5.1 based on \cite{draine11book} and \cite{vanhoof14}, which indicate that for a 10$^4$K gas observed at 5 GHz, the Gaunt factor is larger than the commonly adopted 1.
+This higher Gaunt factor lowers our $P_{\rm HII}$ measurements by a factor of 5$^{1/2}$ compared to a Gaunt factor of 1.
+If instead a $\overline g_{\rm ff} = 1$ was adopted, then the primary result that would change is the transition radius where $P_{\rm HII} = P_{\rm IR}$ would become $\sim$ 0.9 pc instead of $\sim$ 3 pc in \autoref{subsec:evol}.